kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.31   General.

 \(a\) The FAA conducts a safety review to determine whether an applicant is capable of launching a launch vehicle and its payload without jeopardizing public health and safety and safety of property.
-The FAA issues a safety approval to a license applicant proposing to launch from a Federal launch range if the applicant satisfies the requirements of this subpart and has contracted with the Federal launch range for the provision of safety-related launch services and property, as long as an FAA launch site safety assessment shows that the range's launch services and launch property satisfy part 417 of this chapter.
-The FAA evaluates on an individual basis all other safety-related launch services and property associated with an applicant's proposal, in accordance with part 417 of this chapter.
+The FAA issues a safety approval to a license applicant proposing to launch from a Federal launch range if the applicant satisfies the requirements of this subpart and has contracted with the Federal launch range for the provision of safety-related launch services and property, as long as an FAA launch site safety assessment shows that the range's launch services and launch property satisfy [[Volume 4/C Licensing/0417 Launch safety.md|part 417 of this chapter]].
+The FAA evaluates on an individual basis all other safety-related launch services and property associated with an applicant's proposal, in accordance with [[Volume 4/C Licensing/0417 Launch safety.md|part 417 of this chapter]].
 A safety approval is part of the licensing record on which the FAA's licensing determination is based.

 \(b\) The FAA advises an applicant, in writing, of any issue raised during a safety review that would impede issuance of a safety approval.
 The applicant may respond, in writing, or revise its license application.